Callum Johnson: Professional career

 After the Commonwealth Games, Johnson turned professional, signing with promoter Frank Warren and being managed by former world champion Naseem Hamed.

 On 4 December 2010, he made his professional debut at the Braehead Arena in Glasgow, stopping Phillip Townley in the second-round on the undercard of Ricky Burns' world title defence against Andreas Evenson.

 Johnson won his first professional title when he claimed the vacant Commonwealth light-heavyweight belt with a ninth-round knockout win over Willbeforce Shihepo at Manchester Arena on 24 September 2016.

 He added the British light-heavyweight title to his collection thanks to a spectacular first-round stoppage of defending champion Frank Buglioni on 24 March 2018 at The O2 Arena in London.

 On 6 October 2018, Johnson challenged Artur Beterbiev for his IBF world light heavyweight title at Wintrust Arena, Chicago, Illinois.
 He managed to drop the champion in the second-round with a left hook but Beterbiev recovered quickly and knocked Johnson to the canvas in the fourth round with a big right hand, forcing the referee to stop the fight.

-In his next bout, Johnson defeated Sean Monaghan, who was ranked #13 by the WBC at light heavyweight, with a third-round technical knockout at Turning Stone Resort Casino, Verona, New York, on 9 March 2019.
+In his next bout, Johnson defeated Sean Monaghan, who was ranked No. 13 by the WBC at light heavyweight, with a third-round technical knockout at Turning Stone Resort Casino, Verona, New York, on 9 March 2019.

 On 24 April 2021, he claimed the WBO Global light-heavyweight title with a second-round stoppage of Emil Markic at York Hall in London.

 Johnson retained his title via a majority decision win over Server Emurlaev at Arena Birmingham on 9 October 2021 with two of the ringside judges scoring the fight 99–92 and 96–94 in his favour while the third had it a 95–95 draw.

 Having not fought for more than a year, Johnson retired from professional boxing in November 2022 but reversed his decision and returned to the ring in December 2023 stepping up in weight divisions to compete at cruiserweight.

 His first comeback contest resulted in an opening round stoppage win over Darryl Sharp in Manchester on 8 December 2023, followed by a points victory against Viktar Chvarkou in Grantham, Lincolnshire, on 15 June 2024.

+Aged 40 and after another almost two-year break from the competitive boxing ring, Johnson suffered the second defeat of his career against Austine Nnamdi in a six-round bout at The Nest in Nottingham on 25 April 2026.
+He was knocked to the canvas in the final round, and although he managed to recover and finish the fight, he lost on points.

 Honours

-Having previously been made a Honorary Freeman of the Borough of Boston, Johnson had a road named after him in his home town of Boston, Lincolnshire, in August 2020.
+Having previously been made an Honorary Freeman of the Borough of Boston, Johnson had a road named after him in his home town of Boston, Lincolnshire, in August 2020.